jmgonza6/crystal-builder/README.md

 ##Usage
 To see extensive documentation on the contents and how to use the code, navigate to the toplevel of this directory to the *docs/html/* directory and open the file called *index.html*.

-To use the program, simply execute the following in a terminal,
+To use the program in GUI mode, simply execute the following in a terminal,

 	./crysb